Muhammad Uthman Siraj al-Din: Time in Iran

-As a result of the victory of Iranian forces in Operation Walfajr-10, as well as previous conflict with their former allies of Komala, the Sipay Rizgari group suffered heavy casualties and was disbanded.
-Muhammad Uthman Siraj al-Din left for Baghdad.
-He then continued his activities in France and later in Turkey.

 Time in Turkey

 Muhammad Uthman Siraj al-Din settled in Turkey in 1990 and held religious conversations with his domestic and foreign visitors in his guesthouse in the Hadımköy neighborhood of Istanbul.
 He sought remedies for the material and spiritual ailments of the people who came to him.
 He asked people to work hard to earn a halal livelihood and advised young people to learn useful knowledge and sciences.
 People came to him for important life decisions and he would guide them with divine inspiration.
 He was also an expert in herbal medicine and left a written record of it.

 Death

-Muhammad Uthman Siraj al-Din died on January 30, 1997 and was buried in the garden of his takiyya in the Hadımköy neighborhood of Istanbul.
+Muhammad Uthman Siraj al-Din died on 30 January 1997 and was buried in the garden of his takiyya in the Hadımköy neighborhood of Istanbul.